fox0430/chronos-smtp/README.md

 # chronos-smtp

-SMTP client implementation using chronos in Nim
+SMTP client implementation using [chronos](https://github.com/status-im/nim-chronos) in Nim.

+If you don't use chronos, please use [smtp](https://github.com/nim-lang/smtp)